How to use the command 'pjtoppm' (with examples)

 Explanation:

-• >: This is a redirection operator that redirects the output of the command to a file.
+• >: This symbol is a shell redirection operator.
+It redirects the standard output of the pjtoppm command (which is normally displayed on the terminal) into a file instead, effectively creating or overwriting the specified file.

 Example output: